pxp-lang/pxp/crates/libphp/README.md

 # LibPHP

-This crate provides both a `php-sys` API for interacting with PHP's C API, as well as a set of useful wrappers around other APIs such as the Embed SAPI.
+This crate provides both a `php-sys` API for interacting with PHP's C API, as well as a set of useful wrappers for various other PHP APIs, e.g. executing files via the Embed SAPI, calling native PHP functions, etc.